Defenders of McHenry County is a citizen organization dedicated

 take VHS tapes, CDs, DVDs, etc.

-as a donation to help fund our educational
+longer be paying for them.
+The donation will help fund our educational

 Become a new member of the Defenders at the recycling drive,